-This AMC shows two possible organisational structures.
+This AMC shows two possible organizational structures.
 The main objective is to prove that the quality system shall depend directly on the accountable manager and never on any of the production areas.
-Every BCAR -145 AMO shall have the organisational structure more appropriate for its needs, in accordance with the previous premise.
+Every BCAR -145 AMO shall have the organizational structure more appropriate for its needs, following the previous premise.

-A. TYPICAL LARGE ORGANISATION
+A. TYPICAL LARGE ORGANIZATION

-B. TYPICAL SMALL ORGANISATION
+B. TYPICAL SMALL ORGANIZATION

-NOTE: Those are two examples of "typical" organisations.
+NOTE: Those are two examples of "typical" organizations.

-Every BCAR -145 AMO may choose the organisational structure more convenient only if the Quality System Manager reports directly to the Accountable Manager and he is not operationally dependent form the production area.
+Every BCAR -145 AMO may choose the organizational structure more convenient only if the Quality System Manager reports directly to the Accountable Manager and he is not operationally dependent form the production area.